BenSaunders27/ProgressiveTransformersSLP/README.md

 Phoenix14T data can be downloaded from https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/ and skeleton joints can be extracted using OpenPose at  https://github.com/CMU-Perceptual-Computing-Lab/openpose

 Prepare Phoenix14T (or other sign language dataset) data as .txt files for .skel, .gloss, .txt and .files.
-Data format should be parallel .txt files for "src", "trg" and "files", with each line representing a new sequence.
-The "src" file contains source sentences, with each line representing new sentence.
-The "trg" file contains skeleton data of each frame, with a space separating frames.
+Data format should be parallel .txt files for "src", "trg" and "files", with each line representing a new sequence:

+- The "src" file contains source sentences, with each line representing new sentence.

+- The "trg" file contains skeleton data of each frame, with a space separating frames.
 Each frame contains 150 joint values and a subsequent counter value, all separated by a space.
 Each sequence should be separated with a new line.
 If your data contains 150 joints per frame, please ensure that trg_size is set to 150 in the config file.

-The "files" file should contain the name of each sequence on a new line.
+- The "files" file should contain the name of each sequence on a new line.

 Examples can be found in /Data/tmp.
 Data path must be specified in config file.